 a C++ compiler (such as g++ of GCC)

 At least one of the 2 following MC codes:

 - SERPENT (NEA-1840) ; the required version is SERPENT2 available at http://montecarlo.vtt.fi/

 If coupling with thermics and thermal-hydraulics is required: COBRA-EN (NEA-1614)

 For Graphical User Interface (GUI): ROOT (http://root.cern.ch)

-Keywords: depletion, fission products, inventories, monte carlo method, neutron.
+Keywords: depletion, fission products, fuel management, inventories, monte carlo method, neutron.